 I’ve found that larger organisations often have better systems in place for dealing with employees who have mental illnesses that need accommodating.
 With that said, some of the most sympathetic bosses I’ve had are people who own their own businesses.
 Sometimes having that face-to-face connection and a closer relationship with your employer will be the extra thing that helps your open up about your situation and get the assistance you need to work happily.

 The point I’m trying to make is that it’s quite possible for you to continue working in customer service if you’re given the proper environment to do it in.
 That means the right amount of hours, enough staff to make the job enjoyable and an honest discussion with your employer about what you’re comfortable doing.
 Don’t underestimate the power of simply trying somewhere new.
-If this sounds a little overwhelming, don’t worry.
-I’ve actually made you a free worksheet which you can download at the bottom of this blog post.

 Find an outlet